 Financial Provisioning Scheme for resource activity environmental authorities

-From 1 April 2019, financial assurance requirements for resource activities under the Environmental Protection Act 1994 were replaced with the Financial Provisioning Scheme (FPS) under the Mineral and Energy Resource (Financial Provisioning) Act 2018.
+From 1 April 2019, financial assurance requirements for resource activities under the Environmental Protection Act 1994 were replaced with the Financial Provisioning Scheme (FPS) under the Mineral and Energy Resources (Financial Provisioning) Act 2018 (MERFP).

-The financial assurance changes affect small scale mining tenure holders and all resource activity environmental authority holders.
+The MERFP Act applies to small scale mining tenure holders and all resource activity environmental authority holders.

 If you hold a resource activity environmental authority (EA), you will need to know about the estimated rehabilitation cost (ERC) for an EA to understand how the FPS applies to you.